OneTrueKirk/onetruekirk.github.io/pcl.md

 While this mechanism does not *require* the use of a *trusted* oracle, that doesn't mean an oracle cannot be used.
 It's possible to use oracles or keepers to automatically trigger liquidations, while still preserving the lender's right to call the loan and enforce a token unit max collateral ratio.

 Seb Ventures suggested that a standardized clearing time at least in major assets could improve UX, similar to existing overnight repo.
 In this model, lenders would choose whether they wish their loan to clear at the next rollover period, or to allow rollover.
 If a lender signals their intent to exit, the borrower must repay at the next regular interval (in the next minute, hourly, daily, or maybe even longer depending on the collateral and parameters used) or face liquidation.
 This would give the borrower surety of a minimum loan duration.

-A related idea was suggested by JaLa, that a loan have a minimum time from issuance until it can be called.
-I believe this could potentially be a parameter set by the lender so that lenders and borrowers would mutually consent on the loan terms.
+This could be built on top of the base loan mechanic with synced calling of loans in a set.

 # Summary